FuminHe/JavaScript-UI-Full-Stack/SessionNotes/React/README.md

 The Virtual DOM is an in-memory representation of Real DOM.
 The representation of a UI is kept in memory and synced with the "real" DOM.
 It's a step that happens between the render function being called and the displaying of elements on the screen.
 This entire process is called reconciliation.

+The virtual DOM is a concept implemented by libraries in JavaScript on top of browser APIs.

 ### How it works?

 ## JSX